A Strange Vertex Condition Coming From Nowhere: Introduction

 \section{Introduction}

-Let $N\geq 3$ and consider an open subset $\Om_\eps$ of $\R^N$ of the form $\Om_\eps = \eps\Om_0\times(0,1)$.
-Let us introduce a perforation of this domain by removing periodically distributed spherical holes of distance $\eps>0$ (cf. Figure \ref{fig:thin_perforated_domain}).
-On this domain we consider the Poisson equation with Dirichlet boundary conditions on the holes of radius $r_\eps\ll\eps$.
+Let $N\geq 3$ and consider an open subset $\Om_\eps$ of $\R^N$ of the form $\Om_\eps = \eps\Om_0\times(0,1)$ {(see Section \ref{sec:geometric_setting} for precise definitions)}.
+Let us introduce a perforation of this domain by removing periodically distributed spherical holes of distance {$\delta_\eps\in(0,\eps)$} (cf. Figure \ref{fig:thin_perforated_domain}).
+On this domain we consider the Poisson equation with Dirichlet boundary conditions on the holes of radius {$r_\eps\ll \delta_\eps$}.
 We ask the question whether the solutions $u_\eps$ to this equation converge in a meaningful sense to a function $u$ on the interval $(0,1)$ and whether $u$ is the solution of a reasonable ``limit'' differential equation.

-Homogenisation problems of a similar type have been studied extensively for a long time \cite{CM,RT,MK} and recently gained more attention \frank{ (cf. \cite{Jikov2000,Pas06} for perforated domains of fixed size with Neumann boundary conditions, \cite{MS10} for perforated domains with periodic boundary conditions, \cite{BCD} for domains perforated along a curve.
-Advances towards operator norm and spectral convergence in perforated domains have been made in \cite{Pas06,BCD,CDR,KP}). } A result by Cioranescu \& Murat gives a positive answer to \frank{the question of convergence of solutions} in the case where the size of $\Om_\eps$ remains constant, but the holes shrink and concentrate.
-In fact, they showed that the solutions of $-\Delta u_\eps = f$ converge strongly in $L^2(\Om)$ to the solution $u\in H^1_0(\Om)$ of $(-\Delta+\bar\mu)u=f$, where $\bar\mu>0$ is a constant related to the harmonic capacity of the unit ball. \frank{The constant $\mu$ (which was dubbed a ``strange term coming from nowhere'' in \cite{CM}) will appear frequently in later sections of this article and we will henceforth refer to $\mu$ as the \emph{strange term}.}
+Homogenisation problems of a similar type have been studied extensively for a long time \cite{CM,RT,MK} and recently gained more attention (cf. \cite{Jikov2000,Pas06} for perforated domains of fixed size with Neumann boundary conditions, \cite{MS10} for perforated domains with periodic boundary conditions, \cite{BCD} for domains perforated along a curve.
+Advances towards operator norm and spectral convergence in perforated domains have been made in \cite{Pas06,BCD,CDR,KP}).
+A result by Cioranescu \& Murat gives a positive answer to the question of convergence of solutions in the case where the size of $\Om_\eps$ remains constant, but the holes shrink and concentrate.
+In fact, they showed that the solutions of $-\Delta u_\eps = f$ converge strongly in $L^2(\Om)$ to the solution $u\in H^1_0(\Om)$ of $(-\Delta+\bar\mu)u=f$, where $\bar\mu>0$ is a constant related to the harmonic capacity of the unit ball.
+The constant $\mu$ (which was dubbed a ``strange term coming from nowhere'' in \cite{CM}) will appear frequently in later sections of this article and we will henceforth refer to $\mu$ as the \emph{strange term}.

 The general idea of coupling thin geometry with a highly oscillating boundary of the domain has also gained interest during the last decade.
 Indeed, elliptic problems on a thin domain whose boundary is given as the graph of a rapidly oscillating function $G_\eps$ have been studied in \cite{AP10,AV14,AV16}.
 The more specific situation of a perforated thin domain was the object of study in \cite{MP10,MP12} (see also the references therein).
 The effects of perforations in thin domains on spectral gaps have been studied in \cite{N10}.